 These purposes are broad so as to support a diverse range of health related activities that will improve population health and community outcomes.

-The foundation's funding (based on the gifted shares) is currently determined by ProCare Health Limited's annual dividends policy.
 Each year the foundation’s Board of Trustees will determine the level of grant funding.
 Eligibility for grants is based on the purposes of the foundation and merits and benefits the applications bring to improving health and wellbeing objectives.

 The foundation has appointed the Public Trust as its independent Trustee and Administrator.
 The Public Trust will receive and process grant applications on the foundation’s behalf.
 To find out more about the Public Trust, click here.